zpz/zpz.github.io/_posts/2017-04-12-speeding-up-python-with-cython-appetizer.md

     z = do_them(timestamps)
 ```

 The decorator `timed` prints the execution time of the function that is decorated by it.
-The source code is [here](https://github.com/zpz/python/blob/master/utilities/profiler.py).

 Running it, we get the execution time of `version01`: